main-salman/list-and-map-aws-resources/README.md

 * IAM

-This app was built using Cursor AI - https://www.cursor.com/
+This app was built using Cursor AI - https://www.cursor.com/.
+You can make similar apps with ZERO programming experience!
+Here is a guide: https://salmannaqvi.com/2024/11/22/make-a-web-application-from-scratch-with-cursor-no-development-experience-needed/

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).